 Meditation calms the body and the mind as it kickstarts our parasympathetic nervous system, which is responsible for the body's rest and digest functions.
 When this happens, a specific type of rest called restorative sleep occurs as our sympathetic (aka fight or flight) system's function is no longer the most prominent.

 In turn, as a study by Srinakharinwirot University (opens in new tab) in Thailand shows, we also experience lower levels of the stress hormone cortisol after meditation so it also helps to reduce stress and aids sleep.

-But meditation doesn't have to be a lengthy process.
+But meditation doesn't have to be a lengthy process, it can be as simple as settling down with some brown noise for sleep.
 Peer-reviewed research by meditation app Calm (opens in new tab) found that over 85% of participants who meditated for just 10 minutes before trying to doze off reported better and longer sleep.

 If you want to give it a try, opt for a sleep guided meditation or a yoga nidra breathing exercise, both of which focus specifically on stimulating the body's parasympathetic nervous system.
 For the same reasons, bedtime yoga has been proven to help those who struggle to fall asleep at night.

 5. Take a sleep supplement